peterballard/prmake/README.md

 So if you have 100 very similar targets, and "make" wildcards are not suitable, you can generate them using a Python (or any other interpreted language) loop.

-Then you run "prmake" just as you would "make", e.g.
+Assuming you have set up the alias described above, you then run "prmake" just as you would "make", e.g.

     prmake myfile.txt